 An Effective Client Attraction Strategy

-Ever get the feeling that you’re spinning your wheels and never getting any traction?
-Unfortunately, when you’re constantly running after clients, you can start to feel like you’re not getting much of a return on your time.
-Is your client attraction strategy working for you?
+Ever feel like you’re spinning your wheels and not getting any traction?
+Unfortunately, when you constantly run after clients, you start to feel like you’re not getting much of a return on your time.
+At that point, you start to wonder if your client attraction strategy really works.

-Initially, you used some attraction to gain this client, but now you’ve switched to pursuit, and in most cases pursuit requires a lot of energy for very little return.
+Initially, this potential client was attracted to you.
+Once she didn’t get back to you, you switch to pursuit.
+In most cases pursuit requires a lot of energy for very little return.
 Pursuit is old school.

 Pursuit vs. Attraction

-There’s a more effective way to approach marketing.
+There’s a more effective way to market your accounting services.
 Start to view marketing as an education.
-Your client attraction strategy offers an invitation to learn more about your product or services.
+Create a client attraction strategy where potential clients want to find out more about your accounting services.
 No longer is marketing solely a client acquisition tool.

 In marketing, 20% of what you do gets 80% of the results.
-While this statistic might sound extremely frustrating, it will actually work in your favor in the long run.
-The great thing about your client attraction strategy is that it should get better and more efficient over time.
-That’s simply because you’ll continue to fine-tune your strategy.
+While this statistic might sound extremely frustrating, it actually works in your favor over time.
+As you consistently fine-tune your client attraction strategy, it gets better and more efficient over time.

 Unfortunately, marketing is not an exact science.
-As you create your marketing plan, make sure you have ways to track what is and is not effective (Google Analytics and other metrics tools are great for this).
-You’ll consistently tighten up your tactics as you discover what’s working for you and your potential clients.
-Ideally, you’ll figure out the two or three marketing activities that work for you, and cut the rest.
+As you create your marketing plan, start to track which tactics are most effective (Google Analytics and other metrics tools are great for this).
+Then, consistently adjust your tactics as you discover what attracts your potential clients.
+Ideally, you’ll figure out the two or three marketing activities which work for you, and cut the rest.
 No need to bother with the fluff when you know what the substance is.

 Your client attraction strategy gives you permission to cut out those draining marketing activities – you know the ones I’m referring to.
 Not surprisingly, these typically have the lowest ROI.
-Once you’re able to focus your attention on the 20% of attraction techniques that are working for you, you’ll be working more effectively.
-You’ll get better results.
+Once you focus your attention on the 20% of attraction techniques which work for you, you’ll be working more effectively.
+You’ll enjoy better results.

-As you’re looking to attract new clients, you need to be able to do more with less.
-Again, attraction is the key, not pursuit.
+As you attract new clients, you need to do more with less.
+Remember attraction is the key, not pursuit.
 If you feel like you’re chasing potential clients, then now’s the time to shift your focus.
-By putting a little bit of effort into understanding what is and isn’t working, you can cut out a whole lot of work.
+By gaining insight into what works, you eliminate the ineffective tasks.

-Remember that these attraction principles don’t end when someone becomes interested in your services.
-Your client attraction strategy has you continue all the way through the nurturing cycle.
-The intention is that a potential client goes from interested to invested.
+Remember these attraction principles don’t end when someone expresses interest in your services.
+Your client attraction strategy consistently nurtures your followers and connections.
+As you consistently offer valuable information, potential clients go from interested to invested.

-This looks different for everyone.
-A variety of strategies exist.
-Sales and marketing go hand in hand.
+The client attraction path differs for each accounting firm.
+However, sales and marketing go hand in hand.
 An email nurture or drip campaign is one common approach.
-This sends your leads content based on what their particular pain point is or provides them with complimentary webinar invitations.
-There are plenty of client attraction tactics you can try out.
+This sends your leads content based on their particular pain points.
+Or, you offer content with complimentary webinar invitations.
+There are plenty of client attraction tactics to experiment with.
 You’re only limited by your own imagination here.

-As with most great relationships, you need to build a good foundation if you’re going to have any long-term success.
+As with most great relationships, you want to develop a solid foundation.
 Nurturing connections positions you as an expert and helps to build trust.
 This means you’re sales and marketing strategy is more likely to have success.

 Commit to “communicating” with your audience instead of “selling” to them.
-Even in business, people desire a connection.
-They want to have their needs met.
-Focus on this instead of making the sale.
-Then you can guarantee that your relationships with prospects will be more successful and your client attraction strategy will be effective.
+Even in business, people desire meaningful connections.
+Focus on offering high value content instead of making the sale.
+Then you can guarantee your relationships with prospects will be more successful and your client attraction strategy will be effective.